Alina Stancu |

 S. Vikram, Master (2016) (continued into Concordia's PhD program in Mathematics)

-Z. Abbas, Master (2017) (went on to work in industry as an analyst for a Montreal based Environmental Engineering firm)
+Z. Abbas, Master (2017) (went on to work in industry as analyst for a Montreal based Environmental Engineering firm)

 E. Cyrenne, Master (2018) (went on to pursue a career in teaching at pre-University level)